SUFE-AIFLM-Lab/FinEval/README.md

 }
 ```

-You can submit the generated `submission.json` file to zhang.liwen@shufe.edu.cn by email.
+You can submit the generated `submission.json` file by email.

 ### Citation